-- We define three levels of attendance: regular, at risk, and chronically absent. - o Regular Attenders are absent less than 5% school days. - o At Risk Attenders are absent between 5% and 9% school days. - o Chronically Absent Attenders miss 10% or more school days, regardless of the reason-that's 18 days in a school year or 2 days per month!
+We define three levels of attendance: regular, at risk, and chronically absent.

+- o Regular Attendance absent less than 5% school days. - o At Risk Attendance absent between 5% and 9% school days. - o Chronically Absent Attendance miss 10% or more school days, regardless of the reason-that's 18 days in a school year or 2 days per month.